-- 1) A product comprised of two or more regulated components, i.e., drug/device, biologic/device, drug/biologic, or drug/device/biologic, that are physically, chemically, or otherwise combined or mixed and produced as a single entity; - Two or more separate products packaged together in a single package or as a unit and comprised of drug and device products, device and biological products, or biological and drug products; - 3) A drug, device, or biological product packaged separately that according to its investigational plan or proposed labeling is intended for use only with an approved individually specified drug, device, or biological product where both are required to achieve the intended use, indication, or effect and where upon approval of the proposed product the labeling of the approved product would need to be changed, e.g., to reflect a change in intended use, dosage form, strength, route of administration, or significant change in dose; or - 4) Any investigational drug, device, or biological product packaged separately that according to its proposed labeling is for use only with another individually specified investigational drug, device, or biological product where both are required to achieve the intended use, indication, or effect.
+- 1) A product comprised of two or more regulated components, i.e., drug/device, biologic/device, drug/biologic, or drug/device/biologic, that are physically, chemically, or otherwise combined or mixed and produced as a single entity; - 2) Two or more separate products packaged together in a single package or as a unit and comprised of drug and device products, device and biological products, or biological and drug products; - 3) A drug, device, or biological product packaged separately that according to its investigational plan or proposed labeling is intended for use only with an approved individually specified drug, device, or biological product where both are required to achieve the intended use, indication, or effect and where upon approval of the proposed product the labeling of the approved product would need to be changed, e.g., to reflect a change in intended use, dosage form, strength, route of administration, or significant change in dose; or - 4) Any investigational drug, device, or biological product packaged separately that according to its proposed labeling is for use only with another individually specified investigational drug, device, or biological product where both are required to achieve the intended use, indication, or effect.

 FDA recognizes that a wide range of devices may be used in conjunction with an RMAT.
 For example, the devices can be simple, low risk devices, such as a manual surgical instrument (e.g., scalpel) for recovering cells and tissue.
-Devices used with RMATs may also be complex, higher risk devices, such as an automated cell collection system that selects and processes specific cells for immediate return back to the patient.
-Additionally, devices used with RMATs can either be single entity devices or components of a combination product.
+Devices used with RMATs may also be complex, higher risk devices, such as an automated cell collection system that selects and processes specific cells intended for immediate return back to the patient.
+Additionally, devices can be constituent parts of an RMAT that is a combination product.

-The Agency does not consider scaffolds combined with a cellular product to be within the scope of this guidance.
-With respect to such scaffolds, they would generally not be considered solely a "device used in the delivery of an RMAT," because the scaffold is combined with the cellular product and provides more than a delivery function.
-Scaffolds also contribute additional functions such as physical support and/or reinforcement in or on the body.
-Both the scaffold and the cellular product are typically necessary for the RMAT to achieve its intended therapeutic effect or action.
+The Agency does not consider device scaffolds combined with a cellular product to be within the scope of this guidance.
+While such constructs may be eligible for RMAT designation, the scaffold constituent part would generally be considered a part of the RMAT and would generally not be considered solely a "device used in the delivery of an RMAT" because such scaffolds provide more than a delivery function.